 - 1. Introduction - 2.
 Saints East and West - 3.
 A brief biography - 4.
 The Outer, Inner, and Secret Refuge prayer also called The Space Refuge - 5.
-A Prayer to Dispel Famine - 6.
-A Prayer for Protection from Earthquakes and Natural Calamities - 7.
-The Prayer Liberating Sakya from Disease - 8.
+The Words of Truth Pacifying the Dangers of Weapons - 6.
+A Prayer to Dispel Famine - 7.
+A Prayer for Protection from Earthquakes and Natural Calamities - 8.
+The Prayer Liberating Sakya from Disease - 9.
+Filling Space to Benefit Beings - 10.
 For the Benefit of All Beings as Vast as the Skies A Chenrezig Sadhana